darleisantossoares/maze_solver/README.md

-# maze_solver
+# Maze Solver
-An algo to solve mazes
+The goal is to solve a maze with the shortest path.

+## First Approach
+BFS

+## Second Approach
+DFS